ezubaric/jbg-web/teaching/CSCI_3022/syllabus.md

 Final Exam
 -

-The final exam will be a take home exam similar to the midterm but comprehensive over the entire course’s content.
+The final exam will be an exam similar to the midterm's structure but comprehensive over the entire course’s content.
+The exam will he held at the time specified by the University.

 Class Participation
 -